seancorfield/clj-new/README.md

 The project name should be a qualified Clojure symbol, where the first part is typically your GitHub account name or your organization's domain reversed, e.g., `com.acme`, and the second part is the "local" name for your project (and is used as the name of the folder in which the project is created), e.g., `com.acme/my-cool-project`.
 This will create a folder called `my-cool-project` and the main namespace for the new project will be `com.acme.my-cool-project`, so the file will be `src/com/acme/my_cool_project.clj`.

 An alternative is to use a multi-segment project name, such as `com.acme.another-project`.
 This will create a folder called `com.acme.another-project` (compared to above, which just uses the portion after the `/`).
 The main namespace will be `com.acme.another-project` in `src/com/acme/another_project.clj`, similar to the qualified project name above.

+### The `app` Template

+The generated project is an application.
+It has a `-main` function in the main project namespace, with a `(:gen-class)` class in the `ns` form.
+In addition to being able to run the project directly (with `clojure -m myname.myapp`) and run the tests, you can also build an uberjar for the project with `clojure -A:uberjar`, which you can then run with `java -jar myapp`.

+### The `lib` Template

+The generated project is a library.
+It has no `-main` function.
+In addition to being able to run the tests, you can also build a jar file for deployment with `clojure -A:jar`.
+You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

+### The `template` Template

+The generated project is a very minimal `clj-template`.
+It has no `-main` function and has no tests.
+You can however build a jar file for deployment with `clojure -A:jar`.
+You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

+### The Generated `pom.xml` File

+Each of the built-in templates produces a project that contains a `pom.xml` file, which is used to build the uberjar (`app`) or jar file (`lib` and `template`), as well as guide the deployment of the latter two.

+The goal is that if you used an appropriate `myname/myapp` style name for the project that you asked `clj-new` to create, then most of the fields in the `pom.xml` file should be usable as-is.

+You can override the default value of several fields in the `pom.xml` file using the `-e` option to `clj-new.create`:

+* `group` -- defaults to the `myname` portion of `myname/myapp`,
+* `artifact` -- defaults to the `myapp` portion of `myname/myapp`,
+* `version` -- defaults to `"0.1.0-SNAPSHOT"`,
+* `description` -- defaults to `"FIXME: my new ..."` (`application`, `library`, or `template`),
+* `developer` -- defaults to a capitalized version of your computer's logged in username.

+The `description` field is also used in the generated project's `README.md` file.

 ## General Usage